Paternity and Child Custody

 - Has domestic abuse happened in either parent’s household or relationship?
 What are the details of what happened, and does it affect parenting or the child’s safety or needs?

 - Does a parent have physical, mental, or chemical health issues that affect the child’s safety or developmental needs?

 - How has each parent provided care in the past?

 - The willingness and ability of each parent to keep caring for the child.
-How will the parent meet the child’s developmental, emotional, spiritual, and cultural needs?
+How does the parent meet the child’s developmental, emotional, spiritual, and cultural needs?
 Can the parent be consistent and follow through with parenting time?